 Notable recent cases:

-- In 2016, Simon appeared for the claimant (in arbitration) in a high value commercial dispute concerning a long-term transhipment contract.
+- In 2016, Simon also appeared for the claimant (in arbitration) in a high value commercial dispute concerning a long-term transhipment contract.

 - From 2014 to 2016, Simon acted for insurers (in LCIA arbitration) in an energy and construction insurance claim for several hundred million dollars concerning a high-profile construction project in Latin America.